WRC is honored to have such a distinguished Board of Directors on the slate for 2018-2019.

-I am a native of Wilmington, N.C. and grew up at Topsail Beach.
-I attended UNC-G and UNC-CH, majoring in Biology.
-I lived in Hillsborough for 11 years before marrying Reid Dusenberry and moving to Burlington in 1983.
-After working as office manager in Reid’s orthodontic practice for 12 years, I retired in 1994.
-First Presbyterian became our church home after our marriage, and we have served as a youth leaders, participated in Peru mission trips for many years and served as elders.
-I have been an active member of Alamance County Arts Council and FOCUS, a women’s investment group.
-The arts have been my passion and I enjoy painting in watercolor and acrylics, as well as mosaic tile work, which I was lucky enough to study in Italy.
-Since retiring, we spend time doing adventure travel, hiking and birding.
-Together we have five children and nine grandchildren.
+A native of Wilmington who grew up at Topsail Beach, Cathy attended UNC-G and UNC-CH, majoring in biology.
+She lived in Hillsborough for 11 years before marrying Reid Dusenberry and moving to Burlington in 1983.
+After working as office manager in Reid’s orthodontic practice for 12 years, she retired in 1994.
+First Presbyterian became their church home after marriage, and they have served as youth leaders, participated in Peru mission trips for many years and served as elders.
+Cathy has been an active member of Alamance County Arts Council and FOCUS, a women’s investment group.
+The arts have been her passion.
+She enjoys painting in watercolor and acrylics, as well as mosaic tile work, which she was lucky enough to study in Italy.
+Since retiring, the Dusenberrys spend time doing adventure travel, hiking and birding.
+Together they have five children and nine grandchildren.

 Erin is with Pinnacle Wealth Management and has degrees in business, economics, and financial planning.
 She has been a financial planner for 20 years and is ready to be on the board for the WRC.
 Erin is also involved in the Chamber of Commerce Entrepreneurial Task Force.

-Alamance County has been home to Katy since 2010, moving here upon completion of her Masters in Healthcare Administration from UNC-Chapel Hill for a post-graduate administrative fellowship at Alamance Regional Medical Center.
-She has now been with ARMC and Cone Health for the past 6 years.
-Katy currently serves as President of the local chapter of the American College of Healthcare Executives, an organization with which she has been actively involved since moving to the Triad in 2010.
+Alamance County has been home to Katy since 2010, moving here upon completion of her Master’s in Healthcare Administration from UNC-Chapel Hill for a post-graduate administrative fellowship at Alamance Regional Medical Center.
+She has now been with ARMC and Cone Health for the past six years.
+Katy currently serves as president of the local chapter of the American College of Healthcare Executives, an organization with which she has been actively involved since moving to the Triad in 2010.
 This is her third year on the board, having previously served in the roles of Secretary/Treasurer and President-Elect.
-With two degrees from UNC-Chapel Hill, Katy and her husband, and N.C.
+With two degrees from UNC-Chapel Hill, Katy and her husband, a N.C.
 State graduate, enjoy a friendly rivalry in their “house divided” during football and basketball season!

 Vanessa Diggs, PhD

-Vanessa Diggs, PhD is a board certified teacher and teaches as a Special Ed Teacher in Chapel Hill/Carrboro.
+Vanessa Diggs, PhD is a board-certified teacher who serves as a Special Ed Teacher in the Chapel Hill/Carrboro school system.
 She received her PhD in 2013 from Hampton University.
 She has been an educator since starting in 1983 in Baltimore, Maryland.
 In the past Vanessa has also helped with United Way of Alamance County.
-Currently she is a Community Organizer for Promise Messengers Inc., a Non-profit that developed an organized free community summer school programs.
-Which she co-founded in 1998.
+Currently she is a community organizer for Promise Messengers Inc., a non-profit that developed an organized free community summer school program which she co-founded in 1998.

-Ruth Koester is a longtime volunteer and former board member (2003-2009, 2014) at WRC, previously serving three years as board president.
+Ruth Koester is a long-time volunteer and former board member (2003-2009) at the WRC, previously serving two years as board president.
 She currently serves on the Herb Festival Planning Committee, Governance and Working Women Wednesday Committees.
 Ruth is a PhD scientist in the DNA Identification Testing Division at LabCorp with degrees from Cornell University and NC State.
 She lives in Burlington with her husband Dave and daughters Jenna and Emily.
 Ruth also serves on the board of the Twin Lakes Community and the Alamance Lutheran Church Council.

 Thomasine is currently working at the Small Business Center of Alamance Community College as an Administrative Assistant.
 Thomasine also volunteers with Pinnacle Ministries, Clothes Closet, Taking It to The Street Outreach, and Family Fun Day.

-In January 2004, my dad was hospitalized suddenly and then the dreaded diagnosis that he had 4 to 6 months to live.
-My dad was capable of making his own decisions and there was no doubt that he wanted to go home.
-Requiring 24 hour care, it took all the family to create a schedule around work, family, church and other outside activities.
-I am the oldest of 6 children and as a team, we worked together to maintain a 24 hour schedule and keeping a log book to make notes of when he took medications, meals, personal care and much more.
-I realized that in my heart, God was leading me in a new direction and journey.
-I wanted to enable other families to help maintain their loved ones at HOME, wherever they call home.
-Thru the journey of caring for my dad, I researched and decided that Home Instead Senior Care had the same values and mission that I did and decided to purchase a Home Instead Senior Care Franchise.
-I purchased Alamance and Randolph County franchises which are independently owned and operated.
-I am now retired, but my passion has never changed.
+Gail Moore is a retired Franchise Owner at Home Instead Senior Care, serving Alamance and Randolph counties.
+In January 2004, her dad was hospitalized suddenly and then given the dreaded diagnosis of only having four to six months to live.
+Her dad was capable of making his own decisions and there was no doubt that he wanted to go home.
+Requiring 24-hour care, it took all of the family to create a schedule around work, family, church, and other outside activities.
+Gail is the oldest of six children and as a team they worked together to maintain a 24-hour schedule and kept a log book to make notes of when their father took medications, ate meals, received personal care, and much more.
+Gail realized in her heart that God was leading her in a new direction and on a journey.
+She wanted to enable other families to help maintain their loved ones at HOME, wherever they call home.
+Through the journey of caring for her dad, she did research and decided that Home Instead Senior Care had the same values and mission that she did and Gail decided to purchase the franchise.
+She purchased the Alamance and Randolph County Franchise, which is independently owned and operated.
+Gail recently retired from Home Instead Senior Care.